Kuomintang: Socialism and anti-capitalist agitation

 The merchants were supported by the Western powers, who led an international flotilla to support them against the KMT.
 The KMT seized many of Western-supplied weapons from the merchants, using them to equip their troops.
 A KMT General executed several merchants, and the KMT formed a Soviet-inspired Revolutionary Committee.
-The British Communist Party sent a letter to Dr. Sun, congratulating him on his military successes.
+The British Communist Party sent a letter to Sun, congratulating him on his military successes.

 In 1948, the KMT again attacked the merchants of Shanghai.
 Chiang Kai-shek sent his son Chiang Ching-kuo to restore economic order.
 Ching-kuo copied Soviet methods, which he learned during his stay there, to start a social revolution by attacking middle-class merchants.
 He also enforced low prices on all goods to raise support from the proletariat.

 As riots broke out and savings were ruined, bankrupting shop owners, Ching-kuo began to attack the wealthy, seizing assets and placing them under arrest.
 The son of the gangster Du Yuesheng was arrested by him.
 Ching-kuo ordered KMT agents to raid the Yangtze Development Corporation's warehouses, which was privately owned by H.H.
 Kung and his family.
 H.H.
 Kung's wife was Soong Ai-ling, the sister of Soong Mei-ling who was Ching-kuo's stepmother.
 H.H.
 Kung's son David was arrested, the Kung's responded by blackmailing the Chiang's, threatening to release information about them, eventually he was freed after negotiations, and Ching-kuo resigned, ending the terror on the Shanghainese merchants.

 The KMT also promotes government-owned corporations.
 KMT founder Sun Yat-sen, was heavily influenced by the economic ideas of Henry George, who believed that the rents extracted from natural monopolies or the usage of land belonged to the public.
-Dr. Sun argued for Georgism and emphasized the importance of a mixed economy, which he termed "The Principle of Minsheng" in his Three Principles of the People.
+Sun argued for Georgism and emphasized the importance of a mixed economy, which he termed "The Principle of Minsheng" in his Three Principles of the People.

 "The railroads, public utilities, canals, and forests should be nationalized, and all income from the land and mines should be in the hands of the State.
 With this money in hand, the State can therefore finance the social welfare programs."

 The KMT Muslim Governor of Ningxia, Ma Hongkui, promoted state-owned monopolies.
 His government had a company, Fu Ning Company, which had a monopoly over commerce and industry in Ningxia.

-Corporations such as CSBC Corporation, Taiwan, CPC Corporation, Taiwan and Aerospace Industrial Development Corporation are owned by the state in the Republic of China.
+Corporations such as CSBC Corporation, Taiwan, CPC Corporation and Aerospace Industrial Development Corporation are owned by the state in the Republic of China.